kavanaanand/Emotter/README.md

 This is a sub part of tMood product developed during Bitcamp 2015.
 Emotter is a pebble app that draws smiley(happy, flat face or sad) on the watch depending on the sentiment received.

-For more info, checkout tMood repository
+For more info, checkout [tMood repo](https://github.com/kavanaanand09/tMood)